MattMagg/ACUTIS/README.md

 ## Available Documents

-- **ACUTIS Main Proposal** – overview of the concept
+- **ACUTIS Main Proposal.rtf** – overview of the concept
-- **ACUTIS Summary** – concise description of the project
-- **Pitch Deck ACUTIS** – presentation slides for stakeholders
-- **Invention Disclosure Form** – preliminary intellectual property filing
-- **ProvisionalPatent ACUTIS** – provisional patent paperwork
+- **ProvisionalPatent ACUTIS.rtf** – provisional patent paperwork

-All documentation is provided as PDF or RTF files in the repository root.
+All documentation is provided as RTF files in the repository root.
 Additional notes can be kept inside the `docs/` directory.

 ## Repository Structure